Uiowa-Applied-Topology/mappeR/README.md

 ## Setup

-You’re on the branch of `mappeR` that does not include functionality to interface with `Cytoscape`, which can be downloaded here:
+You’re on the branch of `mappeR` that includes functionality to interface with `Cytoscape`, which can be downloaded here:
 <https://cytoscape.org/>.

 To install this version of the package from Github, run the following
 commands:

+`install.packages("BiocManager", repos = "https://cloud.r-project.org")`

 `install.packages("devtools")`

-`library(devtools)`
+`BiocManager::install("RCy3")`

-`devtools::install_github("https://github.com/Uiowa-Applied-Topology/mappeR/tree/no-cytoscape", upgrade=FALSE)`
+`devtools::install_github("https://github.com/Uiowa-Applied-Topology/mappeR/tree/cytoscape", upgrade=FALSE)`

 `library(mappeR)`

-If you’re installing from Github, you might need to do some more stuff:
+You might also need to do some more stuff:

 - **Windows:** install Rtools (<https://cran.r-project.org/bin/windows/Rtools/>)